Shin Goo: Famous tagline

+In 2008, Shin has his first titular role in film.
+Cherry Tomato (2008).
+It is a human drama set in a shantytown just before the demolition.
+Shin-gu played a grandfather who lives a difficult life with his six-year-old granddaughter (Kim Hyang-gi) while gathering waste paper.
+The granddaughter lives with her grandfather because of her mother who left home and her missing father, but her young age is incredibly precocious and clever.

+In 2010 Shin won Best Actor in 3rd Korea Theater Awards for Driving Miss Daisy.

 Variety show

 In 2013, cable channel tvN launched the travel-reality show Grandpas Over Flowers (the title parodies the manga Boys Over Flowers).
 It marked producer Na Young-seok's first variety show since leaving KBS, where he was best known for creating the first season of hit variety show 2 Days & 1 Night.
-Defying a youth-centered entertainment industry, the hit show stars four veteran actors in their 70s, Lee Soon-jae, Park Geun-hyung and Baek Il-seob, with their porter Lee Seo-jin as they go on a backpacking tour of France, Taiwan and Spain.
+Defying a youth-centered entertainment industry, the hit show stars four veteran actors in their 70s, Shin alongside Lee Soon-jae, Park Geun-hyung and Baek Il-seob, with their porter Lee Seo-jin as they go on a backpacking tour of France, Taiwan and Spain.

-The first season aired from July 5 to August 16, 2013 with seven episodes.
+The first season aired from July 5 to August 16, 2013, with seven episodes.
 It was filmed in Paris, Strasbourg, Bern, and Lucerne.
 It was immediately followed by the airing of the second season from August 23 to September 20, 2013.
 The five episodes were filmed in Taiwan, with an additional two-episode special featuring unaired footage on September 27 and October 4, 2013.
-The third season aired from March 7 to May 2, 2014 with eight episodes.
+The third season aired from March 7 to May 2, 2014, with eight episodes.
 It was filmed in Spain, specifically the cities of Barcelona, Granada, Seville, Ronda, and Madrid.
 Shin Goo also went on a solo trip to Lisbon.
-The fourth season aired from March 27 to May 8, 2015 with seven episodes.
+The fourth season aired from March 27 to May 8, 2015, with seven episodes.
 It was filmed in Dubai and Greece, with Choi Ji-woo joining as a second travel guide and assistant.

 In 2017, Na Young-seok decided to introduce a new program which focuses on a group of South Korean celebrities operating a small Korean cuisine restaurant on a small island overseas.
 Shin starred in Season 1 alongside Youn Yuh-jung, Lee Seo-jin, Park Seo-joon and Jung Yu-mi.
 Season 1 was filmed in Lombok, Indonesia.

-After a few years' break, a fifth season titled Grandpa Over Flowers Returns aired from June 29 to August 24, 2018 with nine episodes.
+After a few years' break, a fifth season titled Grandpa Over Flowers Returns aired from June 29 to August 24, 2018, with nine episodes.
 Actor Kim Yong-gun joined the cast for the trip filmed in Germany, Czech Republic and Austria.